Top of Page

 For more information, reach out to your Children and Family Benefits Coordinator or call the Healthy CPS Hotline at 773-553-KIDS (5437) for assistance.

-SNAP Rules Are Changing on December 1: What You Need to Know
+Updates to SNAP Work Requirements — What You Need to Know

 How This Is Different

 • Under the previous rules, the maximum age for work requirements was 54.
-Now that age is 64.
+Now the new maximum age is 64.

 • Also, under the previous rules, anyone living in a household with a child under age 18 was exempt from work requirements.
-Now, this applies only to households with at least 1 child age 14 or under.
+Now, this applies only to households with at least one child under the age of 14.

 • In addition, veterans, young adults who grew up in foster care, and those experiencing homelessness were exempt from work requirements under the previous rules.
-As of December 1, 2025, this will no longer be the case.
+This will no longer be the case; starting February 1, these beneficiaries will need to meet work requirements.

-Click here for information on what activities count towards fulfilling work requirements.
-CPS employees who are eligible for benefits can access documentation through HR4U using the Self Service Portal.
+View the IDHS SNAP one-pager for information on what activities count towards fulfilling work requirements.
+CPS employees who are eligible for SNAP benefits can access documentation through HR4U using the Self Service Portal.

-What happens if I do not complete the new work requirements?
+What happens if SNAP recipients do not complete the new work requirements?

-• Individuals who lose their benefits this way CAN re-apply for SNAP if they complete the work requirements for 30 consecutive days prior to their date of application.
+• Individuals who lose their benefits this way are able to re-apply for SNAP if they complete the work requirements for 30 consecutive days prior to their date of application and meet other eligibility requirements.

 Next Steps

-• Make sure that your mailing and email addresses are up-to-date so that you will receive all notifications from the Illinois Department of Human Services (IDHS).
-You can do this by visiting abe.illinois.gov.
+• Ensure mailing and email addresses are up-to-date to receive all notifications from the Illinois Department of Human Services (IDHS).
+Visit abe.illinois.gov to do this.

-• Individuals can utilize the illinois.gov ABE Screener Tool to check their eligibility for SNAP benefits under the new eligibility requirements.
+• Use the illinois.gov ABE Screener Tool to check eligibility for SNAP benefits under the new eligibility requirements.

-For support in understanding changes to the SNAP program, contact the Illinois Department of Human Services (IDHS) at (800) 843-6154, or visit wegotyouillinois.org/updates.
+For support in understanding changes to the SNAP program, contact the Illinois Department of Human Services (IDHS) at (800) 843-6154, or visit IDHS: SNAP Federal Impact Center.

 A reminder that all CPS students will continue to receive free breakfast and lunch at school every day.
 Below are resources for members of our CPS community who may need additional support accessing meals and groceries as a result of changes to the SNAP program:

-• This CPS resource matches school locations with local food, shelter, and medical care options.
+• The CPS Food, Shelter & Health Resources document matches school locations with local food, shelter, and medical care options.

-• The We Got You Illinois website includes a comprehensive list of food pantries, meal programs, and food distribution partners throughout Chicago and Cook County.
+• The Greater Chicago Food Depository and 211 websites includes a comprehensive list of food pantries, meal programs, and food distribution partners throughout Chicago and Cook County.

-• Additional support, including SNAP enrollment assistance, is available through the Healthy CPS Hotline at (773) 553-KIDS (5437) and cps.edu/snap.
+• Additional support, including SNAP enrollment assistance, is available through the Healthy CPS Hotline at (773) 553-KIDS (5437).

 Eligibility